chaninator/about-me/README.md

 // Biggest wins

 Getting carousel to work was a pain for me.
 Not sure why but it took a really long time.
 Biggest win is completing the page and viewing it as a whole.
-Would like to implement more transitional elements in the next page.
+Would like to implement more transitional elements in the future.
+Making a page comparable to my squarespace portfolio page in 2 weeks of class was a big win for me as well!